 In fact, these conditions are not used in Regulation 2017/590 to define what is meant by "conclusion" by a branch but to determine which country code should be reported for the branch.
 Moreover, conditions (b) and (c) appear superfluous for the purpose of SFTR.
 A client order would be subject to reporting by a branch under condition (a) simply as a result of having been received directly by the branch or being the result of a discretionary investment decision made by the branch on behalf of the client regardless of the location of supervisory responsibilities for investment decisions.
 And any order executed by any entity located in the EU would anyway be reportable under SFTR regardless of the location of supervisory responsibilities for execution.
 In the end, ESMA's guidance gave rise to more questions.
 What if a client order is routed via the parent?
 And what about orders from entities other than clients?
 Are these to be regarded as having been concluded outside the branch?

-The same rule and guidance used to apply to repo negotiated by a branch in the UK of a legal entity established outside the UK.
-HoweverIn the UK, FCA have provided has published the following guidance to a firmon its website on reporting under UK SFTR:
+In the UK, FCA has published the following guidance on its website on reporting under UK SFTR: